Submitting General Play Scores

 The My England Golf app is the preferred method for submitting General Play Scores for handicap purposes at Mapperley - and you can use it for rounds played at other courses in England too.

 You must register your intent to submit a score with the app before the start of the round and your score will need to be verified through the My EG app by a playing partner who holds a WHS Handicap Index.
+This can be a member of any affiliated golf club or an iGolf subscriber.

 Click for guidance on: